ManiiXu/Apriltags2_VO/README.md

 ![avatar](/support_image/apriltag.gif)

-This is a specific verision of the apriltags2_ros( based on https://github.com/AprilRobotics/apriltag_ros ) in order to correct the accumulative error of VINS pose estimator. **However, it can also be used as visual odometry (VO) alone.** I summarize my contributions as follow:
+This is a specific version of the apriltags2_ros( based on https://github.com/AprilRobotics/apriltag_ros ) in order to correct the accumulative error of VINS pose estimator. **However, it can also be used as visual odometry (VO) alone.** I summarize my contributions as follow:

 1、a modified and tasted configuration file for the camera of Intel Realsense d435i.